climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 ## Interview process

-1. Interview with CTO – 45 min.
+Stage 1: Interview with CTO – 45 min.

-   Get to know each other, high-level technical chat and chance for you to ask questions
+\    Get to know each other, high-level technical chat and chance for you to ask questions

-2. Technical Task – 3-hour task to complete at home.
+Stage 2: Technical Task – 3-hour task to complete at home.

-   You’ll be given some climate policy data and asked to build a REST API.
+\    You’ll be given some climate policy data and asked to build a REST API.

-3. Final Interview – 1.5 hours
+Stage 3: Final Interview – 1.5 hours

-   Technical Interview with CTO and Senior Engineer - 45 min.
+\    Technical Interview with CTO and Senior Engineer - 45 min.
 Run through of tech task and discussion.

-   Conversation with CEO – 45 min.
+\    Conversation with CEO – 45 min.
 Alignment with our mission, culture, values, and any questions you have.

-4. Offer
+Stage 4: Offer

 ## Right to Work in the UK